The role of technology

 You should be aware of learners using social media or checking e-mails and messages during sessions, and keep an eye out for any instances of cyber bullying.
 Cyber bullying is where an individual or a group of individuals carry out behaviours and actions that are deliberate, repeated, and hostile towards others.
 These behaviours and actions are intended to upset and cause harm.
 It's best to agree some ground rules with your learners, whether this is for using technology in a classroom or in another environment.

-Using technology can take place during traditional face to face sessions with learners, and then continue after the session; for example, in the learners' homes.
-This can blend the learning process by using traditional teaching methods along with the use of technology.
+The use of technology can take place during traditional face-to-face sessions with learners, and then continue after the session, for example, in the learners' homes.
+This can blend the learning process by using traditional teaching methods along with the use of online learning and communication.

 learners to study via a virtual classroom and duplicates the capabilities found

 gives e-learning (short for electronic learning) much of its appeal, as

 learners can engage with each other when it is most convenient for them.
 A knowledge

 thread (or trail) of their postings is left, which is useful for auditing